 Cashew ‘Ricotta’ and Spinach Stuffed Shells

-Pasta shells stuffed with cashew ‘ricotta’ cheese and spinach are an elegant and delicious plant-based meal that everyone will love.
-They’re suitable for vegans and can be prepped a day in advance to help save time!
+Cashew ‘Ricotta’ and Spinach Stuffed Shells- an elegant and delicious plant-based meal that everyone will love.
+Suitable for vegans and can be prepped a day in advance to help save time!

 I know a lot people go crazy over meat for the holidays but in my family, it’s all about the stuffed shells.
 My grandmother has made them for as long as I can remember and every year there’s nothing I look forward to more.